Sound Design for Video Games: A Primer

 - Omnisphere -versatile and powerful synth

-Keep in mind that the more synths you own doesn’t make you a better sound designer - becoming better-skilled and more knowledgeable at one capable synth is far more valuable.
+Keep in mind that the more synths you own don’t make you a better sound designer - becoming better-skilled and more knowledgeable at one capable synth is far more valuable.
 I recommend becoming proficient in a synth that has four oscillators.
 Four oscillators=more layers=more diverse sounds.

 If you happen to be using Live 10, try out Wavetable.
 It’s a built-in instrument that has a great snapshot feature that lets you visualize the sound that's being sculpted.
 Experiment with these synths using a midi keyboard or drum pad.
-Turn every knob on the interface to better understand what each of them do and start creating your own presets.
+Turn every knob on the interface to better understand what each of them does and start creating your own presets.

 You'll also want to get a MIDI instrument.
 A MIDI instrument connects to your computer and is used to experiment with synthesizers and other digital software.
 Start playing around with notes and samples.
 The Masterkey 61 and the Launchpad Mk2 have been valuable tools for my audio production.